howl-editor/howl/site/source/doc/api/chunk.md

 The corresponding [Buffer] for the chunk

+### empty

+True if the chunk is empty (i.e. includes zero characters), and false otherwise.

 ### end_pos

 The end position of the chunk.
 The end position is inclusive, meaning that the